JKM Nursing Home Registration in Malaysia

 How common Most registered care homes Fewer facilities; higher bar to meet

-For a full comparison of which licence type your family member's situation requires, see our JKM vs MOH licensing guide.
+For which licence type matches your relative's needs, see our JKM vs MOH licensing guide.

 How to Verify a Facility's JKM Registration